facebookresearch/drqv2/README.md

   year={2021}
 }
 ```
-Also, you might want to cite our original paper:
+Please also cite our original paper:
 ```
 @inproceedings{yarats2021image,
   title={Image Augmentation Is All You Need: Regularizing Deep Reinforcement Learning from Pixels},